This blog may contain affiliate links. Read our disclosure policy for more info.

 I have to admit, this experience has turned into somewhat of a tourist trap.
 The equator line is actually about 200 meters (656 feet) north of the monument that you will stand on and take photos.
 But, I will say that it is worth a visit, as there are other interesting things you can see and learn while visiting the monument and museum, and experiencing the center of the earth (even if it’s a few meters off).

 I think this half-day tour of Mitad del Mundo is actually the best way to go.
-As a private tour, you’ll have a personal guide that will take you all around the site.
-I learned so much more than I even knew was around this place.
+As a private tour, you’ll have a personal guide who will take you all around the site.
 They will fill you in on the significance, history, and cultural elements that make this site so important.
 There is also a gondola that will take you up to the Pichincha Volcano, giving views of Quito, Cotopaxi Volcano, and the surrounding Andes.

 Why We Book Tours with Viator